Core Rotations

 Internal Medicine #1

-5N/5C Clinical Pharmacy Services is a required, five week learning experience at Mercy Hospital.
-There are 50+ general medicine beds on these units collectively.
-Patients on these floors are cared for by several hospitalist groups, independent hospitalists, specialists, consultants and their mid-level providers.
-Non-physician members of the healthcare team also closely interact with each other to optimize care for the patients on 5N/5C including nurses, respiratory therapists, case managers, clinical dietitians, and physical therapists.
+Internal Medicine Clinical Pharmacy Services rotation is a required, 4 week learning experience at Mercy Hospital of Buffalo.
+There are an average of 40 general medicine beds between the floors covered by the clinical pharmacist on this service.
+Patients on this floor are cared for by several different hospitalist groups, independent hospitalists, specialists, consultants and their mid-level providers.
+Non-physician members of the healthcare team also closely interact with each other to optimize care for patients including nurses, respiratory therapists, case managers, social workers, clinical dieticians, and physical therapists.

 Internal Medicine #2